aaron1138/Voxel-Stack-Blender/README.md

 ## Voxel Stack Blender / Euclidean Distance Slice Blender

-An image processing tool designed for improved Z-axis blending[^1] and smoothing of mSLA / SLA resin printing slice files.
+A tool designed for improved Z-axis blending[^1] and smoothing of mSLA / SLA resin printing slice files.
 This also features an expanded toolset of XY blending and smoothing post processors as well as gray scale remapping functions to match voxel growth response to anisotropic resin printing dimensions and conditions.

 We start with Z-axis blending built upon generating a grayscale gradient of the current working layer with the layer(s) below using a Euclidean distance map and masking operations.
 Next is usually applying one of the non-linear grayscale LUTs to combat the logarithmic and strongly thresholded nature of voxel growth along the Z axis.
 Then XY blending operations and additional LUT operation stacking are available for smoothing along the XY layer plane.
 Resizing is also available for multi-sampling approaches, however the current version will not merge layers along the Z axis.
 Prior efforts focused on Z-axis stack merging and sampling for resolution enhancement and height blending.
 The Euclidean distance gradient has proven much faster, smoother output, and better at retaining detail than direct layer stacking / sampling / blending.